The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 On small parts you may be able to do alright with a quick scrrrittcchh from a hand-held belt sander, but on a long part I think you will find it hard to not have bands where the scratches overlapped.

 A. I run a small fabrication shop, and deal with stainless on occasion.
 It will wear out sanding discs quickly but they will work to remove the mill scale.
 Use 60 grit as any coarser will leave scratches that are very difficult to remove.
 The 60 grit will also remove grinder marks.
 Don't let the metal get overheated, as this could affect the final finish characteristics including corrosion resistance.
 Then work through 80, and 120 grits.
 I use an angle grinder, and small right angle grinder on flat surfaces.
 Then start with scotch brite pads beginning with the coarse and working up to the blue or grey for the highest finish.
 These I also mount on the angle grinder with a 5" hook and loop backer pad, or for the mini grinder I use the 3M roloc pads in 3" or 2" diameter (these also require a special 1/4" arbor backer pad, but you can use the 2" backer for the 3" pad with success especially in high contour areas).
 All available through MSC, Grainger, or Mcmaster Carr, and online.
-I spray WD-40 on the work while sanding and polishing with the scotch brite pads.
+I spray WD-40 [linked by editor to product info at Amazon] on the work while sanding and polishing with the scotch brite pads.
 As a final touch hand rub the steel with a square pad of scotch brite and wd-40 then wipe clean.

 - Bloomfield, Connecticut